robin-mueller/auto-apms-guide/src/concept/behavior-executor.md

 | `COMMAND_HALT` | 3 | Halt the behavior tree.
 This causes the execution routine to invoke `BT::Tree::haltTree` which stops the currently running behavior tree node.
 Afterwards, the executor is kept busy and the tree won't be ticked until `COMMAND_RESUME` is received. |
 | `COMMAND_TERMINATE` | 4 | Halt the behavior tree and terminate the execution routine.
 If accepted, the executor invokes `BT::Tree::haltTree` and ultimately resets the execution routine.
 This enables the executor to accept new [`StartTreeExecutor`](#starttreeexecutor) goals. |

-## Behavior Tree Build Handler
+## Behavior Build Handler

-AutoAPMS introduces the concept of behavior tree build handlers which allows the user to write C++ algorithms for creating behavior trees according to certain rules.
-Users must inherit from `TreeBuildHandler` and override the following two virtual methods:
+AutoAPMS introduces the concept of so-called behavior build handlers which allows the user to write C++ algorithms for creating behavior trees according to certain rules.
+Typically, a behavior build handler is compatible with a specific behavior category.
+This association is usually made when [registering behaviors](../reference/cmake.md#register-behavior) in CMake.
+However, it is also possible to overrule the default configuration at runtime.

+The base class for all build handlers is `TreeBuildHandler` and each implementation is defined by the following two virtual methods:

 - [`TreeBuildHandler::setBuildRequest`](https://robin-mueller.github.io/auto-apms/classauto__apms__behavior__tree_1_1TreeBuildHandler.html#ac4c4887fcd65b024a89445009cbe15b4)